githubstevenlau/catapult/README.md

 - Schema: able to add a book without an author: should be validation to ensure that this is not possible

-- Query: Performing a read query on a non-existant item results in a 200 response code but a message with code INTERNAL_SERVER_ERROR.
+- Query: Performing a read query on a non-existent item results in a 200 response code but a message with code INTERNAL_SERVER_ERROR.
 This may or may not be a defect and depends on how much information is wished to be provided to the endpoint users, particularly from a security or usability perspective.
 For usability, it would be helpful to tell users that the requested resource does not exist return